inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 ``wiredDestination`` (the red strip disappears), a dark cyan arrow is added by :ned:`DataLinkVisualizer` between the two hosts, indicating data link activity.
 The packet's name is also displayed on the arrow.
-The arrow fades out quickly, because the ``fadeOutTime`` parameter of the visualizer is set to a small value.
+The arrow fades out quickly, because the :par:`fadeOutTime` parameter of the visualizer is set to a small value.

 Visualization in a wireless network is very similar.
 Our next example is